Teach Western Mass Residency

 By setting a high bar and helping you meet it, we ensure that you can get real results for students.
 And as a School Year Coursework and Support graduate, principals and district officials will know that you are not simply a certified teacher, but one with a proven track record in the classroom.

 Note: We are currently seeking approval from the Massachusetts Department of Elementary and Secondary Education to endorse candidates for ESL, Moderate Disabilities, and Elementary initial licenses.
-Once we secure approval, we plan to endorse residents for a Provisional License upon successful completion of summer training, and for an Initial Professional License upon successful completion of their first year of full-time teaching and other program requirements.
+We plan to support residents in attaining their Provisional License upon successful completion of summer training, and once we secure approval we plan to endorse residents for an Initial License upon successful completion of their first year of full-time teaching and other program requirements.